 - Released a new line of running shoes.

-Diversification is the high-risk maneuver of entering new markets with new products that are outside the company’s current product mix.
+Diversification is a high-risk maneuver of entering new markets with new products that are outside the company’s current product mix.

 Before diving into formulating and executing market penetration strategies, it is vital to understand the company's current position in the market in terms of factors like product adoption, demographics.
 In case the company is a new entrant, it helps to learn the current state of the market and the big players in it.